isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **Receipt Splitter** (github.com/isaaclo123/receipt-split)
     * Wrote a web application enabling the easy and precise splitting of receipt costs.
 Allows for the easy sharing of receipt costs and splitting the cost of individual receipt items amongst users.
-Written with Typescript, Redux, React.js, Flask, and Sqlite.
+Written with Typescript, Redux, React.js, Flask, and SQL.
 Deployed with Docker, Ansible, and Travis CI to Google Cloud Compute.

-\

 * **Transcriber bot** (github.com/isaaclo123/transcriber_bot)
     * Wrote a python bot for transcribing the text within reddit image posts, aiding the visually impaired.
 Used OpenCV and Pytesseract to read text from images, Sqlite for logging information, and coverage/pytest for testing.
-\

 * **InFarm** (devpost.com/software/minnehacks)
     * Created a SMS service to help farmers in developing countries advance their personal education and increase their agricultural productivity.
 Wrote the service with Twilio and Node.js.
 Submitted for Minnehack 2019.

-\

 * **Personal Webpage** (github.com/isaaclo123/isaaclo123.github.io)
     * Designed and created my own personal webpage.
 Wrote the website with SASS, CSS, Webpack, and Javascript.
 Used minification and cached assets for web optimization.

-\

 * **System Configurations** (github.com/isaaclo123/nix-config) & (github.com/isaaclo123/my-playbook)
     * Created configuration files for declarative software deployments for my personal computer and